 Makes about 4 cups of deliciously cheesy and beery dip.
 Don’t forget the pretzels!

-- 1/4 of a crowler of your favorite Pantown Brewing company beer (about 6 oz), we recommend the Classic Cream Ale (due to limited stock, substitution with an IPA also works great).
-Order Here
+- A growler of your favorite Pantown Brewing company beer (about 6 oz), we recommend the Classic Cream Ale (due to limited stock, substitution with an IPA also works great).

 - 2 cups of shredded cheddar cheese